NNmaki/pumpkins_meme_picker_scrimba_exercise/README.md

-# Ohjeita Nikolla omaksi muistiinpanoksi:

-## Opeteltuja asioita:
+## Opeteltuja asioita, notes to MYSELF:

 - For of -looppi
 - import / export (erillinen data.js)